syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the grid

-To change the appearance of the grid, use the following CSS code:
+To customize the visual appearance of the diagram grid, apply the following CSS styles:

 ```cshtml
 <style>